Desmoss900/srt2dvbsub/docs/ROADMAP.md

 ```

 ## 19. Subtitle Watermarking and Fingerprinting
 This adds security and tracking capabilities to subtitle streams through embedded metadata.
-Watermarks and fingerprints are embedded in the DVB subtitle stream using user_data fields, allowing tracking of subtitle encoding sessions, versions, and timestamps.
+Watermarks and fingerprints are embedded in the dvb subtitle stream using user_data fields, allowing tracking of subtitle encoding sessions, versions, and timestamps.
 Copyright and attribution information can be embedded for content protection.
 This is valuable for managing content distribution rights and tracking subtitle origins.

-    - Embed metadata in DVB subtitle stream (via user_data fields)
+    - Embed metadata in dvb subtitle stream (via user_data fields)
     - Track subtitle encoding session/timestamp
     - Version tracking information
     - Copyright/attribution information embedding